 Now the petals flaunt, the white, crimson, the fire of Scarlet Storm.
 Now waves the Chestnuts blooms, scenting so heavily the air.
 Hawthorn gold, winks and glints and gleems in ebullient glee.
 At dawn birds and badgers wake and, shimmering coldly, the world wakes me.
 From the tented chrysalis I creep, heart fast and spirits … Continue reading Teenage Dawn

-The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political belief.
+The British live in a curiously tolerant country – one which allows a range of values, views about life, and philosophical and political beliefs.
 But one thing for which people are not tolerant is intolerance!
-For example an intolerant attitude towards diversity is associated in the public mind with being discriminatory, moralistic and rejecting.
-And … Continue reading Just how tolerant should I try to be?
+The public see anyone as discriminatory, moralistic and rejecting who shows intolerance of diversity.
+And so to criticise the sex … Continue reading Just how tolerant should I try to be?

 Conventional modern medicine has made great strides, the main progress having been focussed on specially formulated chemical substances and sophisticated surgical techniques with their high-tech electronic aids.
 This has led to some truly amazing advances, but it has also resulted in specialisation and an approach to the whole subject of ‘health and wholeness’ which has been increasingly … Continue reading Why am I not healed?

 I suppose it takes one to know one, but I admit giving my money away does not come easy to me.
 It never seems to occur to me to buy an unplanned gift for someone to mark a special occasion.
 Some of us are a bit stingy and penny-pinching whereas others seem to be naturally … Continue reading Generous — How can I be more like this?